 All tequila is mezcal, but not all mezcal is tequila.
-Tequila is a form of mezcal made from one variety of agave that is distilled according to certain processes in the state of Jalisco.
+Tequila is a form of mezcal made from one variety of agave (blue agave).
+It's distilled according to certain processes in five Mexican states.
+Mezcal is an agave spirit from Mexico, and it includes tequila but isn't only tequila.

 There is some overlap between tequila and mezcal as far as where they are produced in Mexico.
 However, in general, the region of production differs between the two.